Dylden/Dylden/README.md

 ## Hi there !
 I'm Dylan 👋

-🔭 I’m currently working on my project "MeloQuest" for my bootcamp at La Piscine in Mérignac (France).
+🔭 I worked on a project called "MeloQuest" during my bootcamp at La Piscine in Mérignac (France).
-On this website you can upload your tracks, rate, and comment other tracks.
+On this website, users could upload their tracks, rate, and comment on others'.
-It's a real pleasure to work on it.
+It was a real pleasure to work on it.

 ## 💻 SKILLS
   # FRONT-END